typesanitizer/b2piet/docs/README.md

 you've installed `libpng`.

-You will need a working installation of Ocaml version `v : 4.03.0 ≤ v ≤ 4.04.2`.
+You will need a working installation of Ocaml version `v : 4.03.0 ≤ v ≤ 4.05.0`.
-Versions outside this range may not work.
+Versions outside this range may not work (haven't tested yet).
 Instructions for installing Ocaml can be found on [ocaml.org][ocaml].

-Don't forget to double-check the installed version number before proceeding to install packages.
+Don't forget to double-check the installed version number (`ocamlc --version`) before proceeding to install packages.

 You should install the following dependencies using [OPAM][opam] (OPAM itself will be installed when you install Ocaml):